mhmddefrizal/mhmddefrizal/README.md

 About me:
 - 🔭 I’m want to be software engineer
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning frontend
 - 👯 I want to upgrade to full-stack
 - 💬 Ask me about front-end
 - 📫 How to reach me: instagram.com/mhmddefrizal